 A total of 28 tickets (14 Female, 14 Male) will be drawn from the bucket, 50% for female and 50% for male.
 In a case where the community quota is more than 28 and it is an odd number, the female will be higher than the male by one.

 Ask a member (a neutral person who is not a part of the process) of the community to pick the tickets from the bucket one by one.
 After each ticket is drawn, read out the name aloud and use the number on the ticket to verify the ticket in the possession of the applicant.
-The selected beneficiary should be asked to proceed to a final registration table.
+The selected beneficiary should be asked to proceed to a final registration and contract sigining table.

 Continue drawing numbers until the target number has been reached for that gender.